alosadagrande/acm-cnf/acm-manifests/performance-operator/README.md

 At this point everything is setup.
 However, you may notice that no changes are being made to worker nodes with role worker-cnf... there are no reboots... nothing is going on.
 That's because the `machineconfigpool` for worker-cnf is paused.
 We need to unpaused to let the Machine Config Operator start applying the configuration to worker-cnf nodes.

-Remember that the worker-cnf `machineconfigpool` is the one we applied in the installation section.
-So, we should not change it from the spoke cluster.
-Actually, the policy must be edited from the hub cluster and paused must be set to false:
+Remember that the worker-cnf `machineconfigpool` is controlled by the [policy](./policy-pao-operator.yaml) we applied in the installation section.
+So, we should not change it from the spoke cluster but editing the policy from the hub cluster setting the field paused to false (unpause):

 ```yaml
         - complianceType: musthave